michelemangiacotti/ngProjectReact/README.md

 # ReactRandomTodoListProject

-A simple todo list with react frontend and express backend for call a simple api
+A simple todo list with react frontend and express backend for call a simple api using Ng Extensible Dev Tools for Monorepos, very very cool!

 ## Generate an application